Sebastian-Torres-Matrix/bucket-list-adventures/README.md

 ## UX

+#### Business Goals
+The business age group is mainly between 20-35 years, but it can also be all ages.
+For example, if you are 90 years old and have dreams and a bucket list you want to live out, then Bucket List Adventures is also for you.
+The business targets people who want to live out their dreams, people who loves adventures, challenges and people who want to confront their fears.
+Dreams are usually strongly associated with fears, without the fear factor, then usually dreams are not seen as dreams.

-* The purpose and the business goal of the website, is to offer products with execellent service that is aligned with excellent life time memorable products/services.
+The purpose and the business goal of the website, is to offer products with excellent service that is aligned with excellent life time memorable products.
 In order to offer high quality service and products, the company has chosen to niche itself in the three most desirable bucket list adventures, in Ireland.
-The marketing is based on a word-of-mouth strategy, also by visual content and social media channels, as you can see throughout the website.
+The business focuses only on these three adventures, on quality before quantity.
+We try to give people a really amazing experience, and on that path get some free marketing through word-of-mouth and also through social media channels.

+#### User stories
+* Easily navigate through the website on my devices, so i can in a productive and quick way find what i am looking for.
+* To easily find information about the products offered, such as prices and what is included.
+* Get information about what previous customers thought of the products, so i can feel safe and secure about the company.
+* Easy to take action and handling payments, when deciding to buy.
+* If having further questions, want to be able to contact the company in a smooth and easy way.
+* Be able to follow the company and products, through social media links.
+Also, to see and get more infromation, before taking a decision.

+#### Design
-* The design and layout of the website is based on a easy to use and navigate UX.
+The design and layout of the website is based on a easy to use and navigate UX.
 The intention is to give the user the information that they need, with a clean and minimalstic approach, that has consistency throughout the website, and does not overload the user with to much content, text or different colors.
 The colour scheme is blue/white and also brown/white.
 The blue/white color is aligned with the products offered,